workplace-safety7 min read25 May 2026

 Cost: SGD 1,000-1,500.

-Target: Organisations with mature safety systems seeking external recognition.
+Who it is for: Organisations with mature safety systems seeking external validation.

 Cost: SGD 1,500-2,500.

-This level is aspirational for most SMEs but achievable with commitment.
+This level is aspirational for most SMEs, but achievable with commitment and time.

 Step-by-Step Implementation for Your SME

-Your Champion doesn't need to be a safety specialist.
-They need organizational credibility and time.
+Your Champion does not need a safety background.
+They need organisational credibility and time.
 This could be a facility manager, senior supervisor, or operations lead.
+Enrol them in a MOM-accredited 2-day course through providers like NTUC Learning Hub, ITE, or other accredited centres.

 Step 3: Conduct a Baseline Risk Assessment